Our Haunted History

 A Brief History and Ghostly Inhabitants

-These and more violent episodes in the building's history along with it's later use as Haggards funeral home at the turn of the century give rise to the buildings other worldly residents and its reputation as one of the most haunted buildings in Texas, making the property a haven for ghost hunters and paranormal groups.
+These and more violent episodes in the building's history along with it's later use as Haggard's funeral home at the turn of the century, give rise to the buildings other worldly residents and its reputation as one of the most haunted buildings in Texas, making the property a haven for ghost hunters and paranormal groups.
 The property's central location in the heart of the historic district and its convenience to events, restaurants and activities also make the hotel a popular destination for tourists.

-The Kahn Saloon is also famous as the venue where the famed Vernon Dalhart (Try Slaughter) began his career.
+The Kahn Saloon and is famous as the venue where the famed Vernon Dalhart (Try Slaughter) began his career.
 Dalhart's rendition of the Prisoners Song sold the first million records ever and set country music on the path it follows today.

-The Ghost of Kahn Hotel
+The Ghost of Kahn's Jefferson Hotel

 Over 300 paranormal investigations have taken place in the building over a ten year period and the partial list of the investigations below describe the percentage of investigators that identified the same spirits, giving credence to their existence.
 These are not the isolated findings of a few single investigators.